sagemath/sagewiki_to_gh-2022-10-10/sagedays46/projects.md

  * CELL PERCENT MODES (%blah): William has re-implemented this as well; same remarks as above.
 Jason Grout has thought a lot about what is here.
 There is no documentation yet.

+== Computing Jacobi theta series ==

+People: Victoria de Quehen

+ * Victoria has some code that works to clean up and document.

+ * Add some related functions.